culturing/poems/Poems/2026-07-07/06 Life of a Certain Kind.md

 ---

-But there is a middle way between certain and *real* strength, the latter always knowing that falling is possible, the former refusing to concede that we are not perfect.
+But there is a middle way between certain strength and *real* strength, the latter always knowing that falling is possible, the former refusing to concede that we are not perfect.
 The complex dissolves,